mengtian1212/mengtian1212/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Hello there!
-I'm a full-stack software engineer based in Seattle, WA, with a background encompassing web development, data science, and machine learning.
+I'm Meng (Maggie) Tian, a full-stack software engineer based in Seattle, WA, with a background in web development, data science, and machine learning.

 About Me

-- I earned my bachelor's degree from Tsinghua University in 2012, a prestigious institution renowned as China's leading engineering college.
+- I earned my bachelor's degree from Tsinghua University in 2012, known as China's top university and a leading engineering school.
 During my tenure there, I received rigorous training in mathematics, statistics, and a range of programming-related courses.
-Guided by the university's engineering ethos, I regularly utilized various scripting languages for economic modeling and embraced diverse programming tools for data mining.
+Influenced by the university's engineering ethos, I often utilized various scripting languages for economic modeling and adopted diverse programming tools for data mining.

 -  My thirst for knowledge led me to pursue a Ph.D. in business from Baruch College, City University of New York, where I defended my thesis in 2020 and was awarded my degree in 2021.
 Subsequently, I transitioned into a role as a research engineer and accomplished two successful publications.